Many varieties of tea contain beneficial compounds like flavones and catechins, which could support weight loss and fat loss.

-This aromatic beverage is most commonly made from the leaves of Camellia sinensis, a type of evergreen shrub native to Asia.
+This aromatic beverage is most commonly made from the leaves of Camellia sinensis, a type of evergreen shrub native to Asia (

-This article will look at six of the best teas for increasing weight loss and decreasing body fat.
+Below are 6 of the best teas for increasing weight loss and decreasing body fat.

 Green tea is one of the most well-known types of tea, and is linked with many health benefits.